Craft your own natural dog shampoo—simple, eco-friendly, and tailored for your pup’s needs. Join the DIY pet care community.

 - 3 1/2 – 4 c.
 Warm Water

 Grind your oatmeal to the consistency of coffee grounds until you have 1 cup.
 I used my old coffee grinder to grind mine.
 Mix the oatmeal and baking soda, and then use a funnel to pour it into a bottle.
 I used a glass milk bottle from our local farm.
 Add the essential oils, coconut oil, and Dr. Bronners, and sort of swish them so they mix together a bit.
 Add the warm water and baking soda, and gently tilt the closed container back and forth until the ingredients are mixed.
 Don’t shake, or you will have bubbles all over the place.

 Using Your Natural Dog Shampoo

 To use, massage into your dog’s skin for a few minutes and then rinse thoroughly.
-The Dr. Bronners will clean the fur, the coconut oil rehydrates the skin, the baking soda eliminates funky odors and the essential oils add a pleasant scent and repels fleas.
-It’s everything you need in one bottle.
+The Dr. Bronners will clean the fur.
+The coconut oil rehydrates the skin, the baking soda eliminates funky odors, and the essential oils add a pleasant scent and help to repel fleas.

-Store your natural dog shampoo in the fridge and bring to room temperature before bath time.
+Store your natural dog shampoo in the fridge and bring it to room temperature before bath time.
 Swishing to reincorporate the ingredients.

-NOTE This is not thick like a traditional shampoo.
+NOTE: This is not thick like a traditional shampoo.
 It is a thinner “rinse” style shampoo.
 Also, use caution when using on dogs with long hair.
 If you have trouble rinsing out the oatmeal, wait for your pup to dry and then brush out any excess oatmeal.